Killer in Taped Shootings Sentenced to Life In Prison

 Uffelman said that on the day of the killing he thought the Phillipses had fired at him. ″I even thought I saw smoke.
 That’s the only thing that would make me shoot out of the living room window.″

 Browne, however, followed the prosecutor’s sentencing recommendation. ″This tragedy should never have happened.
 Whatever the provocation was, it did not justify your response,″ he told Uffelman.

 A Superior Court jury found Uffelman guilty and criminally responsible in mid-October for shooting the Phillipses.
 After convicting Uffelman, the jury in Aroostook County, where the trial was moved because of publicity about the case, rejected his secondary defense of insanity.

 Wall has said the case may be the first in which the victims unknowingly videotaped their own deaths.

 The videotape played during the trial showed the Phillipses leaving their house for a walk on the evening the crime was committed.

 Following a nearly silent, 10-minute period, 20 to 25 shots rang out, blanketing the front of Uffelman’s large, stately house with smoke.
 After a few minutes, Uffelman, carrying a rifle, was seen leaving the house and heading toward the road.

 Three more shots were heard before Uffelman returned to the house with the rifle.
-A few minutes later, Uffelman and his two sons, ages 10 and 12 at the time, walked from the house toward the road, each carrying rifles.
+A few minutes later, Uffelman and his two sons, who were 10 and 12 at the time, walked from the house toward the road, also carrying rifles.
 One more shot was heard, and Uffelman and his sons returned to the house.

-Then, the tape shows the arrival of several state and county police officers.
+The tape then shows the arrival of several state and county police officers.